-XAMPP stands for cross-platform(X), Apache(A) server, MariaDB(M), PHP(P) and Perl(P).
+XAMPP stands for cross-platform(X), Apache(A) server, MariaDB(M), PHP(P), and Perl(P).
 It is built by Apache Friends and basically serves as a local host or a local server.
 Through this local server, you can install this software on your system and test the clients or your website before uploading it to the remote web server or computer.
-XAMPP is most widely known by Windows users, but there are XAMPP packages for Ubuntu Linux as well.
+Windows users most widely know XAMPP, but there are XAMPP packages for Ubuntu Linux as well.
 In this article, we will describe a step-by-step method for installing this application stack on your system.
 You can then verify the installation by using a few URLs.
-You can also go through the uninstall process that will help you in uninstalling the software if the need arises.
+You can also go through the uninstall process that will help you uninstall the software if needed.

-Please follow the following steps in order to download, install and configure XAMPP on your system:
+Please follow the following steps to download, install and configure XAMPP on your system:

 Step 1: Download the installation package